samarthjain422005/url-shortner/README.md

 ## Deployment

 The project has been deployed and can be accessed at [https://sammyboy-url-shortner.vercel.app/](https://sammyboy-url-shortner.vercel.app/).
-Feel free to try it out!

 ## Learning Takeaways